What Is Microblading, Actually?

 How Long Does Microblading Last?

-Microblading is a form of semi-permanent makeup and is subject to fading over time due to exfoliation, sun exposure and skincare products that may increase exfoliation of the skin.
+There are many factors to consider here, so the answer to this frequently asked question depends on the client and the health of their skin.
+Microblading procedures should last anywhere from 3 months to 3 years.
+Microblading is not meant to last forever - it is a different type of dye than other tattoos on the body - and will require touch-ups when the pigment fades.
+Microblading is a form of semi-permanent makeup, and is subject to fading over time due to exfoliation, sun exposure and skincare products like acids and retinols that increase exfoliation of the skin.
 Microblading should last anywhere from 3 months to 3 years before requiring a touch-up.

 How Long Does Microblading Take to Heal?

-Just like a typical skin wound, microblading takes about 10 - 14 days to heal and before start getting it completely wet without disturbing the skin.
-This includes heavy exercise and sweating, showering, and face down swimming.
-The area will be fully healed 30 days after the procedure was done.
+Just like a typical skin wound, Microblading takes 10-14 days to heal, and we recommend the client avoid completely wetting the Microbladed area so as not to disturb the healing skin and pigment.
+This includes heavy exercise and sweating, showering with your face fully in the water, and face-down swimming.
+The area will be completely healed 30 days after the procedure was done.

 Does Microblading Hurt?

-Because you are numbed prior to the procedure, the level of pain experienced can be minimized, but in all honesty, there is definitely some discomfort involved.
-The best way to describe the discomfort felt during a microblading procedure would be similar to that of a continuous cat scratch.
+Numbing cream is applied prior to the procedure, and as a result the level of pain experienced can be minimal.
+However, it is important to be clear that there is discomfort involved.
+The best way to describe the discomfort felt during a Microblading procedure would be similar to that of a cat scratch.

-The skin near the front of your eyebrow is thicker, so this will likely be a lot less painful than the tail of your eyebrow.
+The skin near the front of your eyebrow is thicker, so this area tends to be less painful than the tail of the eyebrow.
 The tail of your eyebrow sits very close to the temple, where the skin is very thin.
 The thinner the skin, the more likely you will experience a higher level of discomfort.
-That being said, everyone's skin and pain threshold is different, but during the procedure, there shouldn't be a point where the pain becomes unbearable.
+That being said, everyone's skin and pain threshold is different - but during the procedure, there should not be a point where the pain becomes unbearable.

 Who Should Get Microblading Done?